Anton Pannekoek: Early career

 Pannekoek studied mathematics and physics in Leiden from 1891.
 Even before he went to college he was interested in astronomy and studied the Milky Way and variability of Polaris.
 He published his first article, On the Necessity of Further Researches on the Milky Way, as a student.
 He briefly worked as a geodesist before he returned to the Leiden Observatory (Leidse Sterrewacht) to work as an observer and write his thesis on the variability of Algol.

 After reading Edward Bellamy's Equality, Pannekoek became a convinced socialist and started studying the philosophies of Karl Marx and Joseph Dietzgen.
 Soon Pannekoek became a well-known Marxist writer, writing for both Dutch and German socialist magazines, like Die Neue Zeit.
-His astronomical and socialist careers first clashed when he was reprimanded for leading a strike support committee and was treated with dismissal from his job at the observatory by the Dutch government.
+His astronomical and socialist careers first clashed when he was reprimanded for leading a strike support committee and was punished with dismissal from his job at the observatory by the Dutch government.
 Around the same time, he was growing dissatisfied with the stale atmosphere and outdated methodologies at the Leiden Observatory.
-Pannekoek was offered the option to become a lecturer in historical materialism at the school funded by the Social Democratic Party of Germany.
+Pannekoek was offered the option to become a lecturer in historical materialism at a school funded by the Social Democratic Party of Germany.
 He soon ran into trouble with the German authorities, who threatened him with expulsion if he continued teaching.
 He remained in Berlin, however, where he kept writing for journals and newspapers.
-In 1910, he moved to Bremen where he soon became one of the prominent proponents of the radical Bremen Left.
+In 1910, he moved to Bremen where he soon became one of the most prominent proponents of the radical Bremen Left.

 Pannekoek was on holiday in the Netherlands when the First World War broke out.
-Prevented from returning to Germany, he started work as a cosmography and science teacher for secondary schools and a privaatdocent in history of astronomy at Leiden University.
-Though Willem de Sitter wanted to hire him as assistant director at the Leiden Observatory in 1918, the appointment was prevented by the Dutch government because of his outspoken Marxist sympathies.
-Instead, the Amsterdam city council appointed him at the University of Amsterdam in 1918 as a lecturer.
-In 1921, he founded the astronomical institute there; in 1925, he was appointed as extraordinary professor; and in 1932 as full professor.
+Prevented from returning to Germany, he started work as a cosmographer and science teacher for secondary schools and a privaatdocent in the history of astronomy at Leiden University.
+Though Willem de Sitter wanted to hire him as assistant director at the Leiden Observatory in 1918, the appointment was prevented by the Dutch government because of Pannekoek's outspoken Marxist sympathies.
+Instead, the Amsterdam city council appointed him as a lecturer at the University of Amsterdam in 1918.
+In 1921, he founded the astronomical institute there; in 1925, he was appointed as an extraordinary professor; and in 1932 as a full professor.